 During the past months, our staff has been working diligently behind the scenes to ensure that as we reopen, that it is done with the health and safety of its staff and community as its first priority.
 As the State of Connecticut has been progressing through its initial phases of reopening, CCP put in place new processes and interior configurations to meet the requirements set by the state for reopening certification.
 We completed certification for our offices and began reopening the Center to staff in early July.

 All of our protocols have been developed according to the Sector Rules and Certification guidelines mandated by the State of CT.
 We are observing the guidelines listed in Phase 1: Offices and Phase 2: Museums, Zoos, and Aquariums.
 CCP is obligated to uphold these guidelines at all times in order to remain open.

-We are very carefully and deliberately scheduling staff in staggered shifts, and instituting contact-tracing measures such as temperature checks and sign-in logs.
+We have very carefully and deliberately scheduled staff in staggered shifts and instituted contact-tracing measures such as temperature checks and sign-in logs.
 We are requiring the wearing of masks and social distancing in our buildings.

 Signage to remind everyone about these measures, along with making available hand sanitizer, a plexiglass barrier at the reception area, and increased ventilation are all part of the efforts we’re making to ensure a safe working environment.

 An addendum to CCP’s Staff Handbook was developed specifically to address the need to approach our activities at the Center during the COVID-19 pandemic, which all staff has read and signed.
 New cleaning and disinfecting procedures are performed multiple times daily by trained staff.